bluewolf-beyond/selector/README.md

  * Select.Field. ***isIn***( field, collection )
    * Select.Filter

-Filter for sObjects with a field value contained in the set of specified values.
+Filter for sObjects with a field value contained in the set or list of specified values.

     Select.Filter isMidwest = Select.Field.isIn( Account.BillingState, midwestStates )